aws-samples/aws-appsync-presence-api/README.md

 $ cd ../../functions/on_disconnect && npm install
 ```
 > The AWS Cloud Development Kit is currently still being updated frequently, and new versions sometimes introduce breaking changes.
 The last version tested for this repository is `1.68.0`.

+> If you haven't use the AWS CDK yet, you might to *bootstrap* your environment by running the `cdk bootstrap` command in your account and region.
+See [bootstrapping](https://docs.aws.amazon.com/cdk/latest/guide/bootstrapping.html) in the CDK documentation for more details.

 Along with the typescript `npm run build` and `npm run watch` commands (see: [Working with the AWS CDK in TypeScript](https://docs.aws.amazon.com/cdk/latest/guide/work-with-cdk-typescript.html)), the npm package comes with a few additional commands :
 - `npm run deploy`: launches the build command (typescript transpilation) followed by the `cdk deploy` command.